 Dionne

-Dionne’s teaching style is really friendly, down to earth & accessible to all.
+Dionne’s teaching style is friendly, down to earth & accessible to all.
 She has an ‘eagles eye’ for alignment but also loves helping her clients build strength & flexibility and focus on their breathing.
 With Dionne you can expect to hear good instruction and variations to suit all bodies.
 With her help and guidance you’ll find your own yoga path.

 Our Pilates Teachers